BabyYawLwi/Cats-vs-Dogs-Classification-Apk-Flutter/README.md

 # Cats vs Dogs
-## Flutter Apk for classifying cats and dogs
+This is a mobile app built with Flutter to classify images of cats and dogs.

 ## Getting Started